We've all heard about the research on kids and tv - too much is bad, SpongeBob is worse.

 The Cat in the Hat Knows a Lot About That (PBS Kids)

 Travel with the Cat in the Hat, along with Thing 1 and Thing 2, while you learn about animals, habitats and nature.
-The shows in the series are based on the great book series from the Cat in the Hat Learning Library - non-fiction books that introduce kids to many real-life topics.
+The shows in the series are based on A Cat in the Hat's Learning Library Collection - non-fiction books that introduce kids to many real-life topics.
+The tv series is very fast paced with lots of fun facts and information.
+I would highly recommend reading each of the books that go along with the Cat in the Hat Knows a Lot about That! as you watch.

 Add-on Activity: Go out and explore the same topic that kids saw in the show.
 Animals?
 Visit the Zoo.
 Birds?
 Go to the park and do some bird-watching.